thosgood/this-weeks-finds/markdown/201-250/week203.md

     H = 1 + H2 + 2H + H2

-and in English this says \"an element of H is either a \*, or a pair consisting of two guys that are either bits or elements of H - but not both bits\".
+and in English this says "an element of H is either a *, or a pair consisting of two guys that are either bits or elements of H - but not both bits".
 So, a guy in H is a golden tree!
-But, if it has just one node, that node can only be labelled by a \*, not a 0 or 1.
-This means there are precisely 2 golden trees not in H. So, G = H + 2 is the set of all golden trees, and our calculation above gives an isomorphism G^2^ = G + 1.
+But, if it has just one node, that node can only be labelled by a *, not a 0 or 1.
+This means there are precisely 2 golden trees not in H. So, G = H + 2 is the set of all golden trees, and our calculation above gives an isomorphism G^2 = G + 1.

 Voila!

 Note that to derive (3) from (1) we need to subtract, which in general is not allowed in this game.
-Here we are subtracting constants, and Houston says that\'s allowed by the \"Garsia-Milne involution theorem\".
+Here we are subtracting constants, and Houston says that's allowed by the "Garsia-Milne involution theorem".
-I don\'t know this theorem, so I\'ll make a note to myself to learn it.
+I don't know this theorem, so I'll make a note to myself to learn it.
-But luckily, we don\'t really need it here: we only need to derive (1) from (3), and that involves addition, so it\'s fine.
+But luckily, we don't really need it here: we only need to derive (1) from (3), and that involves addition, so it's fine.

-Part of what makes Houston\'s solution \"nice\" is that it suggests a general method for turning polynomial equations into recursive definitions of the form S = P(S).
+Part of what makes Houston's solution "nice" is that it suggests a general method for turning polynomial equations into recursive definitions of the form S = P(S).
 Another nice thing is that his trick delivers a structure type G(X) that reduces to G when X = 1.
 To get